sheliak/galah_reduction/README.md

 # GALAH reduction pipeline

+This is a package of programs and tools used to reduce spectra obtained by the HERMES instrument at the AAO.
+They are being developed to reduce data obtained by the GALAH survey and related programs.
+It is not guranateed to produce trustworthy results or work at all for data outside the GALAH ecosystem.

 # Installation

 GALAH reduction pipeline does not need to be installed.
 It depends on the following software that is needed to run the reduction pipeline.